gamemanual0/gm0/source/docs/software/finite-state-machines.rst

     }

 Notice how resetting the dump servo and retracting the lift share a state.
-That’s because we don’t need to wait for the servo to reset before the lift is going down - we can have them both happen at once.
+That’s because the robot don’t need to wait for the servo to reset before moving the lift down; they can have them both happen at once.

-Now, let’s get into writing this thing up.
-In teleop, our code runs repeatedly in a ``loop()`` function, so instead of waiting for a state transition to happen directly, our code will repeatedly check on each ``loop()`` call if we should perform a state transition.
-This kind of “update our state” pattern keeps our code from blocking the rest of the ``loop()`` code from running, such as the drivetrain.
+Now, let’s get into actually implementing the code for this.
+In a traditional ``OpMode``, which is commonly used for teleop, code runs repeatedly in a ``loop()`` function, so instead of waiting for a state transition to happen directly, the code will repeatedly check on each ``loop()`` call if it should perform a state transition.
+This kind of “update our state” pattern keeps code from blocking the rest of the ``loop()`` code from running, such as the drivetrain.

 .. code:: java

    /**
-    * Obviously, we'll skip over some declarations that's boilerplate.
-Please don't copypaste this code.
-It won't work.
+    * Some declarations that are boilerplate are
+    * skipped for the sake of brevity.
-    * Also, I don't have real values to use.
-So we're gonna use named constants instead like good programmers.
+    * Since there are no real values to use, named constants will be used.
     */

    @TeleOp(name="FSM Example")
    public class FSMExample extends OpMode {
-       // We use an Enum to represent our lift states.
-(It's kinda what they're made) public enum LiftState {
+       // An Enum is used to represent lift states.
+       // (This is one thing enums are designed to do) public enum LiftState {
             LIFT_START,
             LIFT_EXTEND,